Select your base

 Comfortable, sprung beds are fully made up on arrival, with duvets and pillows being provided.
 If you’re settling in for the evening then enjoy a meal prepared in your fully equipped kitchenette and relax in front of the TV.

 Think of an autumn escape as prolonging your summer, but at a much quieter time of year.
-It’s a great time to discover somewhere new so here are our eight top ideas for autumn canal boat breaks in the UK.
+It’s a great time to discover somewhere new so here are our top ideas for the best autumn breaks in the UK.

 Couple in bedroom Black Prince boats